grammyjs/website/site/docs/advanced/flood.md

 However, this is the exception, and we also have to assume that these limits may be changed in the future.
 Thus, this information does not affect how to program your bot.

-For instance, throttling your bot based on these number is still a bad idea:
+For instance, throttling your bot based on these numbers is still a bad idea:

 ## Throttling